Manish6363/SpringBoot_MVC_Student_Management_System/README.md

 ## Purpose of the Project
 The primary goal of this application is to demonstrate the implementation of a real-world web-based CRUD system using modern technologies while solving a practical problem—managing student data efficiently.
 This includes capturing student information such as name, contact details, registration number, and profile image in a central system.

-The system is tailored to:
+The system is designed to:

   - Allow student self-registration with personal and academic details.